c1ndygao/cindygao.com/heroes.md

 #### Anna May Wong 黄柳霜, actor ####
 Anna May Wong was the first Chinese American Hollywood star.

+[obstacle: discrimination; typecast as oriental vixen; lost role in the good earth to white actress]
 <br>
 <br>
 <br>